-On May 8, 2012, the Operating Company's board of directors, and subsequently NMFC's board of directors, declared a second quarter 2012 distribution of \$0.34 per unit/share payable on June 29, 2012 to holders of record as of June 15, 2012.
+On December 27, 2012, the Operating Company's board of directors, and subsequently NMFC's board of directors, declared a special dividend distribution of \$0.14 per unit/share payable on January 31, 2013 to holders of record as of December 31, 2012.
+Subsequently, AIV Holdings' board of directors declared a dividend payable on January 31, 2013 to holders of record as of December 31, 2012 in an amount equal to \$0.14 per unit multiplied by the total number of units owned by AIV Holdings of the Operating Company as of the record date.